dgazzola/dgazzola/README.md

 Full-Stack Web Developer
 ------------------------

 I enjoy learning new technologies, collaborating with interesting people and using my strengths in logical/creative thinking to solve problems.
 After graduating from Launch Academy's full stack web development bootcamp, I began working as a software engineer at EQ Concepts.
 During my time there I worked across the stack leveraging technologies such as React, Next, HTML, React Native, CSS and TypeScript to build responsive user web and mobile experiences across multiple platforms.
-As a result of a lack of funding at EQ Concepts, I am back on the job market.
-I'm looking for a full stack engineering role where I can contribute to a collaborative, fast-paced team with plenty of room for continued learning and career growth.
+After 2 years as an engineer at EQ, I am back on the job market.
+I'm currently looking for a full stack engineering role where I can contribute to a collaborative, fast-paced team with plenty of room for continued learning and career growth.

 * 🌍  I'm based in Boston
 * ✉️  You can contact me at [danielrgazzola@gmail.com](mailto:danielrgazzola@gmail.com)